Legolaszstudio/Legolaszstudio/README.md

 ### Hi there, I'm Legolaszstudio - aka NovyLevi 👋

-## I'm a 15 year old student
+## I'm a 16 year old student
-- 💼 I would like to be full stack
+- 💼 I would like to be a either a full stack developer or a DevOps/SecOps engineer
 - 🌱 I’m currently learning everything I can
-- ⚡ Quick facts: I also like DJing and Photography
+- ⚡ Quick facts: I also like DJing, Photography and Trains

-# My two bigger projects
+# My bigger projects

 - NovyNapló (the e-kréta client)
 - Novy.vip (my website)
+- Other stuff (coming soon)

 # GitHub stats
 ![Novy's github stats](https://github-readme-stats.vercel.app/api?username=Legolaszstudio&show_icons=true&theme=dracula)